 - Ignorance of rules does not justify rule breaking.
 If you have questions about any rules, contact our support.

 - All teams that wish to apply for our Critical Ops tournaments must be registered to our Discord Bot.
-The team must contain at least 5 players in their team list.
-The team list must contain the Critical Ops in-game names of the players.
+The team must contain at least 5 players on their team roster but can have a maximum of 10 players unless a limit is placed to certain tournaments via the bot system.
+The team roster also must contain the Critical Ops in-game names of the players.

 - Matches that are not streamed on the official MOBILE E-SPORTS® Channels are considered Off-Stream Matches.

 - Teams are given a time limit of one week (unless stated otherwise) to schedule their Off-Stream matches.
 If a match is scheduled to be played on stream, then we will schedule the time for the match.
 Only the captains of the teams may set up matches for their teams.
 Once an agreement has been made between two captains, the date and time of the match must be reported to the MOBILE E-SPORTS® Staff.